I Love Rain

 I love rain.

-I wrote this poem because I love rain!
-When it’s a rainy day, I put on my rain gear and go outside to walk in the rain.
-Poems seem to come better in the rain.
-Perhaps that is what is behind my summer poem, “Writer Rain.” (see Summer Poems) Rain is a writer, too!
+I wrote this poem because I love rain.
+When it’s a rainy day, I go outside to walk in the rain.
+Poems often come easier in the rain.
+Perhaps that is what is behind my poem, “Writer Rain.” (see Summer Poems) Rain is a writer, too!

 Wind Dance Scholastic Canada, 1999